-“A traumatic spinal cord injury may stem from a sudden, traumatic blow to your spine that fractures, dislocates, crushes or compresses one or more of your vertebrae.
+According to the world-renowned Mayo Clinic: “A traumatic spinal cord injury may stem from a sudden, traumatic blow to your spine that fractures, dislocates, crushes or compresses one or more of your vertebrae.

 Some of the most common accidents we see in our practice that lead to the sort of injury described by the Mayo Clinic include:

 These are just some of the types of accidents that can lead to spinal cord injury.
 No matter how your or your loved one’s injury occurred, the team at Boohoff Law has the skill and experience to help you recover the compensation you need to put yourself on sound financial footing for this next chapter of your life.

 Treating and living with a spinal cord injury comes with a host of unexpected costs for the victim and the victim’s family.

 According to the National Spinal Cord Injury Statistical Center at the University of Alabama, the average lifetime cost of treating and living with a spinal cord injury (not counting lost wages and other “indirect” costs) is at least $1 million for even the most “minor” injury that causes only limited impairment.

 Spinal cord injury victims who suffer paralyzing injuries can expect average lifetime costs, discounted to present value, in the range of $2 million to $4 million during their lifetimes.
 What accounts for these large lifetime costs?

 As we noted above, the categories above merely account for the “fixed,” predictable costs of treating and living with a spinal cord injury.

 They do not include the impact on a person’s income from sustaining a spinal cord injury that limits their job functions, nor do they attempt to put a dollar value on the pain and suffering that accompanies the life disruption caused by a spinal cord injury.